Lornakaboro/React-bookstore/README.md

 ### Key Features <a name="key-features"></a>

-- Environment and tools required for a REACT project
+- A books page that displays a list of books and their authors

 <p align="right">(<a href="#readme-top">back to top</a>)</p>